hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 ```

 In this example, we define a Person class that has a name and an age attribute.
 We define both __str__ and __repr__ methods for the class.
 The __str__ method returns a string that is intended to be readable by humans, while the __repr__ method returns a string that is intended to be unambiguous and can be used to recreate the object.
-When we create a Person object and print it using the str() and repr() functions, we get different outputs.
-The str() function calls the __str__ method, which returns a user-friendly string representation of the object.
-The repr() function calls the __repr__ method, which returns a developer-friendly string representation of the object.
+When we create a Person object and print it using the **str()** and **repr()** functions, we get different outputs.
+The **str()** function calls the __str__ method, which returns a user-friendly string representation of the object.
+The **repr()** function calls the __repr__ method, which returns a developer-friendly string representation of the object.

 ### GIL
-The Global Interpreter Lock (GIL) is a mechanism in CPython (the most common implementation of Python) that serves to serialize access to Python objects, preventing multiple threads from executing Python bytecodes at once.
+The **_Global Interpreter Lock_** is a mechanism in CPython (the most common implementation of Python) that serves to serialize access to Python objects, preventing multiple threads from executing Python bytecodes at once.
-In simple words, the GIL is a mutex (or a lock) that allows only one thread to hold the control of the Python interpreter.This means that only one thread can be in a state of execution at any point in time.
+In simple words, the GIL is a mutex (or a lock) that allows only one thread to hold the control of the Python interpreter.This means that _only one thread can be in a state of execution at any point in time_.

 ### concurrency and parallelism

-Concurrency involves allowing multiple tasks to take turns accessing the same shared resources, like disk, network, or a
+**Concurrency** involves allowing multiple tasks to take turns accessing the same shared resources, like disk, network, or a
-single CPU core.
-Parallelism, on the other hand, is about maximizing the use of hardware resources, such as multiple CPU
+single CPU core. **Parallelism**, on the other hand, is about maximizing the use of hardware resources, such as multiple CPU
-cores, to execute multiple tasks simultaneously.
-Threading is a way to achieve concurrency by running multiple threads
+cores, to execute multiple tasks simultaneously. **Threading** is a way to achieve concurrency by running multiple threads
-within a single process, while asyncio is a way to achieve concurrency by running a single thread that can switch
+within a single process, while **asyncio** is a way to achieve concurrency by running a single thread that can switch
 between multiple tasks.

-- Threading:
+- **Threading**:
   The following code snippet demonstrates how to use threading to execute multiple tasks concurrently within a single
   process.